ppquadrat/DigThatLick/README.md

 9. add solos for ILL with `Ill1000_add_solos.py`
 10. add styles with `add_styles.py`
 11. add links to LOD with `DTLtoLJpeople.py`
-12. Combine the two rdf files (this can be done after step 9), using a text editing software.
-Remember, this is not a true merge, sessions will be unique since they do not overlap in time, but musicians, tunes, bands, instruments are not matched.
-Yet for the sake of the interface track filtering the result will work.
+12. merge JE and ILL repositories with `merge.py`.
+Musicians, Bands, Tunes and Instruments are merged by name/title.
+Sessions and performances are not merged since they do not overlap between JE and ILL.
+Merging is not necessary for the interface to work, just combining the two files would suffice.